disc-in/UltimateApp/README.md

 If you want to contribute to the projet, just pick up a free issue from the [list](https://github.com/UltimateApp/UltimateApp/issues) and start developing.
 You can then open a pull-request so that your contribution can be merged into the master branch.

-If you need to undertand the basic specifications of the app, have a look at this [issue](https://github.com/UltimateApp/UltimateApp/issues/18)
+If you need to undertand the basic specifications of the app, have a look at [the wiki](https://github.com/UltimateApp/UltimateApp/wiki)